benmaier/epipack/docs/devguide/stochastics.rst

 with total event rate 21.0.

-However, these are the events epipack's algorithm assumes might happen (as per the rejection sampling algorithm):
+However, these are the events `epipack`'s algorithm assumes might happen (as per the rejection sampling algorithm):

 .. code:: python